 Abstract Submission Guidelines:

-- Abstracts may be submitted for poster presentation only.
+- Abstracts may be submitted for oral and poster presentation only.

 - Abstracts must be submitted online via the Congress website http://www.apccmi2020.com/.
 Abstracts submitted by fax, email, or post will NOT be accepted.